 Section 3 of this Planning Rationale reviews the proposed Minor Zoning By-law Amendment.
-This section also reviews the previous Zoning By-law Amendment which rezoned the site to R3YY [2527]
+This section also reviews the previous Zoning By-law Amendment for the subject site.

-3.1 Description of Proposal Development
+3.1 Description of Proposed Development

-The Zoning By-law Amendment application proposes to rezone Blocks 1-8 and 17-19 on the Concept Plan in Figure 1, the lands described as Part of Lot 7, Concession 3 from Residential Density Fourth Zone Subzone Z, Urban Exception 2528 (R4Z [2528]) and Development Reserve (DR) to Residential Density Third Zone Subzone YY, Urban Exception XXXX (R3YY [XXXX]) and R3YY [2527].
+The Zoning By-law Amendment application proposes to rezone Blocks 1-8 and 17-19 on the Concept Plan in Figure 1, the lands described as Part of Lot 7, Concession 3 from R4Z [2528] to R3YY [XXXX] and O1 and DR to R3YY [2527].